-“Some communicators perform best off the cuff in a crowd; but, as businesses are learning, it’s often the quiet ones who draw the most attention. ”
+“Some communicators perform best loudly and off the cuff in a crowd; but, as businesses are learning, it’s often the quiet ones who draw the most attention. ”

 Susan Cain’s bestseller Quiet has been recast in a new edition that talks specifically to introverted children and adolescents: Quiet Power.
 Whereas the original book focused on the workplace, this iteration acknowledges that a sympathetic understanding of “self” needs to arrive much earlier.
 By celebrating “quiet” traits like solo reflection and deep thought she hopes to correct an overemphasis on sociability and group think, supporting children to grow up quietly powerful.

 I’ve been figuring out how the “quiet” framework might apply to communications.